Evangelical leaders say Christians will praise the good points of Islam one week a year!

 passage calling Israeli founding father David Ben-Gurion an “extremist” and a

 passage defining Israeli actions as acts of “terror.”
-Discussing the impact of

 Dr Norman Geisler reviews Hank Hanegraff’s Apocalypse Code

-Hank Hanegraff’s wrote a book called ”Apocalypse Code” Dr Norman Geisler does a brilliant scholarly book review and rebuttal of Hanegraff’s book that attacks premillennial dispensational theology.
+Hank Hanegraff’s wrote a book called “Apocalypse Code”.
+Dr Norman Geisler does a brilliant scholarly book review and rebuttal of Hanegraff’s book that attacks premillennial dispensational theology.
 Here is just a small sample of Dr Geisler’s summery.

 This brings me to my chief concern about The Code-it is based on an allegorical method of interpreting prophetic Scripture that, if applied to other teachings of Scripture, would undermine the salvation essentials of the Christian Faith.
 Let me illustrate the extent to which The Apocalypse Code goes in allegorizing away the literal truth of Scripture from above cited texts.
 It transforms -